mariokonrad/marnav/doc/features.md

 - SeaTalk (Raymarine device communication)
 - Reading data from serial ports (NMEA, SeaTalk)
 - Basic geodesic functions, suitable for martime navigation.
+  - Calculation of CPA and TCPA
+  - Distance of two points on a sphere
+  - Distance of two points on an ellipsoid using formula of Vincenty
+  - Distance of two points on an ellipsoid using formula of Lambert

 NMEA-0183